judnich/TupleMarkup/EXAMPLES.md

         [program vertex | media/rocky.vert]
     ]

-### TML example excerpt from a converted SVG Image file:
+### TML example excerpt from a converted SVG image file:

-This small part of a larger SVG (XML) file was converted (and formatted) to TML automatically using the included tml-convert translation tool.
-SVG isn't particularly humanly readible, even in TML (though not as bad as XML).
+This small part of a larger SVG (XML) file was converted (and formatted) to TML automatically using the included `tml-convert` commandline translation tool.
+SVG isn't particularly humanly readible, though TML is a bit better.

     [svg [version 1.1] [width 1000] [height 1100] [viewBox 0 0 1000 1100] [id svg3089] |
         [defs [id defs3091] |